 Stephanie gives John, Huck, and Lizzie a preview of her new designs.

 Bernard Newman designed the costumes for this film, and they’re stunning and extravagant and fabulous.
 Newman was head designer at Bergdorf Goodman before coming to Hollywood and heading up RKO’s costume department.
 He was at RKO for most of the 1930s, and designed the majority of Ginger Rogers’ costumes while there.
 He moved to other studios in the 1940s.

 I have a special place in my heart for movies like this that seem designed to showcase extraordinary clothes and wow us with their magnificence, even if it’s not strictly necessary.
-Some people get bored or annoyed at film fashion shows that pause the narrative to spend several seconds on each model as she slowly spins, but not me!
+Some people get bored or annoyed at film fashion shows (they actually reflect a real trend in department stores at the time!) that pause the narrative to spend several seconds on each model as she slowly spins, but not me!
 Fun fact: some sources claim that the costumes for this film cost a whopping $250,000, a third of the budget!
 I believe it, and you will, too, when you see the fur coats and exquisitely detailed gowns.

 This is my favorite dress from this fashion show:

 That elegant gown with its beading and drapery contrasts strongly with this nearly backless one, and it’s meant to.